sdiehl/kaleidoscope/tutorial.md

 capture their operation (e.g. `Plus`, `Minus`, ...), and calls capture a function name as well as a list of any argument expressions.

-We create Parsec parser which will scan a input source and unpack it into our ``Expr`` type.
+We create Parsec parser which will scan an input source and unpack it into our ``Expr`` type.
 The code composes within the ``Parser`` to generate the resulting parser which is then executed using the ``parse`` function.

 ~~~~ {.haskell include="src/chapter2/Parser.hs"}